drewdeponte/sublime_guard/README.markdown

 get the benefits that Guard normally provides, see the output of Guard as it runs tests, or control Guard as you would normally be able to.

-This plugin does NOT including any default key bindings.
+This plugin does NOT include any default key bindings.
 In fact I do not recommend that you setup key bindings for this plugin.
 This plugin simply provides the following commands through the commands popup menu (Cmd+Shift+P):